Importance of Trees

 It is because of the critical role that trees play in the water cycle while helping to mitigate stormwater runoff, the NJDEP now requires all towns to have an updated tree removal and replacement ordinance as part of their MS4 permit.
 A tree protection ordinance should have been adopted by May 1, 2024 for all NJ municipalities.

-A fact sheet about the NJDEP tree protection ordinance can be found here.
-The model NJDEP tree protection ordinance can be downloaded here.
-Other example municipal tree protection ordinances are Mount HollyPrinceton, and Cherry Hill.
+A fact sheet about the NJDEP tree protection ordinance can be found HERE.
+The model NJDEP tree protection ordinance can be downloaded HERE.
+Other example municipal tree protection ordinances can be found on our Sample Municipal Ordinance Page.

 What is the Urban and Community Forestry Program?